fullstacksmart/spaceway/README.md

-SpaceWay is an ambitious forward-looking mobile application that provides outerspace tourism and experencies to it's users, initially counting with destinations to ISS (International Space Station) and Mars (Elysium Planitia).
+SpaceWay is an ambitious forward-looking mobile app that provides outerspace tourism and experencies to it's users, initially counting with destinations to ISS (International Space Station) and Mars (Elysium Planitia).

 ## Screenshots